Measure of Value

 Managing quality is easy when you have good people working for you, though they aren't always easy to find.
 When I interview someone for any position, I look for signs that they are knowledgeable and experienced, but what I look for most is that they care about the work they do.
 I like to see pride in their faces when they show me pictures of their work or feel their enthusiasm when they talk about something they have built.
 If I can sense that they really love what they do, I know they will be good quality workers who will put their heart and soul into their work and not need much or any supervision.

-No quality-minded carpenter wants to work for some nail-it! fool who cares so much about doing things fast that he sacrifices quality, and pride in a job well done, for the sake of productivity - the kind of productivity that produces the sort of mediocre work that has to be torn down and rebuilt from scratch.
-But the second time, built with a less-than-great attitude and under pressure to do it even faster because now the job is now behind schedule.
+No quality-minded carpenter wants to work for some "Nail-it!" fool who cares so much about doing things fast that he sacrifices quality for the sake of productivity - the kind of productivity that produces the sort of mediocre work that has to be torn down and rebuilt from scratch.
+But the second time, built with a less-than-great attitude and under pressure to do it even faster because now the job is behind schedule.

 I've never been known for my super-fast framing skills.
 In fact, I'm fairly slow.
-But one day, I overheard one of my former bosses said this about my work, "It may be fast, it may be slow, but it is always right."
-At the moment of that recognition, I felt something I had never felt before - someone understood me in a way that I didn't understand myself - as an ethical quality minded carpenter that cared about his work.
-As those thoughts coalesced in my mind the rest of the afternoon, I knew that from that moment on I would have to live up to those expectations on every future project (but might need to watch the time I spend on certain tasks and maybe pick up the pace a little).
+But one day, I overheard one of my former bosses talking to the job superintendent about my work, "It may be fast, it may be slow, but it is always right."
+At the moment of that recognition, I felt something I had never felt before - someone understood me in a way that I didn't understand myself - as an ethical quality minded worker that cared about his work.
+As those thoughts coalesced in my mind the rest of the afternoon, I thought about what motivated me to come to work each day.